-Problem Cause Solution Cannot see characters on display.
-Device not powered on.
-Press the Power button.
-During data communication with a host computer, no data transmitted, or Device removed from cradle or disconnected from host computer during communication.
-Replace the device in the cradle, or reattach the communication cable and re-transmit. transmitted data was incomplete.
-Incorrect cable configuration.
-See the system administrator.
-Communication software was incorrectly installed or configured.
-Perform setup.
-During data Wi-Fi radio is not on.
+Problem Cause Solution During data Wi-Fi radio is not on.
 Turn on the Wi-Fi radio. communication over Wi-Fi, no data transmitted, or transmitted data was incomplete.
 You moved out of range of an access point.
 Move closer to an access point.
 During data communication Bluetooth radio is not on.
 Turn on the Bluetooth radio. over Bluetooth, no data transmitted, or transmitted data was incomplete.
 You moved out of range of another Bluetooth device.
 Move within 10 meters (32.8 feet) of the other device.
 During data communication over Mobile data is not on.
 Turn on mobile data.
 If it is already on, turn it off and on again. mobile data, no data transmitted, or transmitted data was incomplete.
 You moved out of the coverage area.
 Move into a coverage area.
 No sound.
 Volume setting is low or turned off.
 Adjust the volume.
 Device shuts off.
 Device is inactive.
 The display turns off after a period of inactivity.
 Set this period to 15 seconds, 30 seconds, 1, 2, 5, 10 or 30 minutes.
 Battery is depleted.
 Replace the battery.
 Tapping the window buttons or icons does not activate the corresponding feature.
 The device is not responding.
 Reboot the device.
 A message appears stating that the device memory is Too many files stored on the device.
 Delete unused memos and records.
 If necessary, save these records on the host computer (or use an SD card for additional memory). full.
 Too many applications installed on the device.
 Remove user-installed applications on the device to recover memory.
-Select Settings > Apps & notifications .
+Select Settings > Apps &amp; notifications .
 Select the app in the list and select UNINSTALL .

-Table 24 Troubleshooting the Device (Continued)

-Problem Cause Solution The device does not decode with reading Scanning application is not loaded.
+The device does not decode with reading Scanning application is not loaded.
 Load a scanning application on the device or enable DataWedge.
-See the system administrator. bar code.
+See the system administrator. barcode.
 Unreadable bar code.
 Ensure the symbol is not defaced.
 Distance between exit window and bar code is incorrect.
 Place the device within proper scanning range.
 Device is not programmed for the bar code.
 Program the device to accept the type of bar code being scanned.
 Refer to the EMDK or DataWedge application.
 Device is not programmed to generate a beep.
 If the device does not beep on a good decode, set the application to generate a beep on good decode.

+Table 28 Troubleshooting the Device (Continued)

-Battery is low.
+Problem Cause Solution Battery is low.
 If the scanner stops emitting a laser beam upon a trigger press, check the battery level.
 When the battery is low, the scanner shuts off before the device low battery condition notification.
 Note: If the scanner is still not reading symbols, contact the distributor or the Global Customer Support Center.
 Device cannot find any Bluetooth Too far from other Bluetooth devices.
-Move closer to the other Bluetooth device(s), within a range of 10 meters (32.8 feet). devices nearby.
+Move closer to the other Bluetooth device(s) within a range of 10 meters (32.8 feet). devices nearby.
 The Bluetooth device(s) nearby are not turned on.
 Turn on the Bluetooth device(s) to find.
 The Bluetooth device(s) are not in discoverable mode.
 Set the Bluetooth device(s) to discoverable mode.
 If needed, refer to the device's user documentation for help.
 Cannot unlock device.
 User enters incorrect password.
 If the user enters an incorrect password five times, the user is requested to wait for 30 seconds when using a PIN, Pattern or Password.
 Multi-User mode is causing undefined behavior.
 Multi-User mode is not supported by the Mobility DNA Enterprise License.
 Perform a soft or hard reset on the device.

-1-Slot Charge Only Cradle Troubleshooting
+1-Slot Charge/USB Cradle Troubleshooting

-Table 25 Troubleshooting the 1-Slot Charge Only Cradle
+Table 29 Troubleshooting the 1-Slot Charge/USB Cradle